adambard/learnxinyminutes-docs/c.html.markdown

     extern int i; //i here is now using external variable i }

+//if external variable should only be visible to functions in the source file
+//  they are declared in, use static: static int i = 0; //other source files using testFunc() cannot access variable i void testFunc() {
+    extern int i;
+}

 /*
 char c[] = "This is a test.";
 str_reverse(c);